 - Make a well in the middle and pour in a stream of yogurt water in the center.

 - Mix the flour and water in a rotating motion from the center of the bowl outward, until the dough is moist enough to be gathered into a rough mass.

 - Then transfer the dough from the bowl to the wooden board and using

 - the palm of hand keep on kneading the dough, till the dough become soft

 - Then transfer the dough back to the bowl, apply little oil over the dough and keep

 - In a small bowl mix crushed white cumin and crushed red chili.

-- Divide the dough into small balls and flat the ball with fingers, put a pinch of crushed spices and roll it to make a ball again.
+- Divide the dough into small balls and flatten the ball with fingers put a pinch of crushed spices and roll it to make a ball again.